Avoid the three hazards that stall your growth

 • Remove sameness: kill stock phrases and generic visuals that make you blend in.

-Trip hazard 3: building the business around you
+Trip hazard 3: Building the business around you

-How to de-risk:
+How to de-risk the business:

 The fix in three moves